Ever felt like you’ve come to a standstill in your language learning?

 Another good and underrated vehicle to move you beyond the plateau is writing.

 It won’t directly help your listening and speaking skills, but it can help detect errors in your language.

 With writing, there’s more time to reflect on what you’ve expressed than in speaking.
 You’re more likely to correct yourself.
 Not only does that help — to a certain extent —in detecting and strengthening weaknesses, but if you make enough corrections, they will spill over to your speaking.

 Don’t underestimate the power of writing.
-It’s easy to dismiss as a time waster, but it’s a good tool that — with a little help of the other methods in this article — can take you out of a plateau.
+It’s easy to dismiss as a time-waster, but it’s a useful tool that — with a little help of the other methods in this article — can take you out of a plateau.

 Time for Action!